-Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Its Future
+Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Their Future

 Some will also wonder why Biden, at 76, seems more a target here than Vermont Sen. Bernie Sanders, who has had to deal with allegations of sexual harassment by staffers within his 2016 campaign.
 Sanders is, after all, even older than Biden and at least as much a product of an earlier time.

-But Sanders, the outsider candidate who calls himself a democratic socialist, was not accused of inappropriate contact himself and he also found in 2016 a connection to the outsider voters of his adopted Democratic Party.
-He especially spoke to and for the young, regularly beating Hillary Clinton among primary voters under 30.
-Even among African Americans, who otherwise heavily favored Clinton, those under 30 preferred Sanders.
+But Sanders, the outsider candidate who calls himself a democratic socialist, was not accused of inappropriate contact himself, and he also found in 2016 a connection to the outsider voters of his adopted Democratic Party.
+He especially spoke to and for the young, regularly beating Clinton among primary voters younger than 30.
+Even among African-Americans, who otherwise heavily favored Clinton, those younger than 30 preferred Sanders.

 Because he has never been a creature of the establishment, inside or outside the party, Sanders seems new and fresh and even youthful in a sense.
 Biden, despite his eight years at Obama's side, remains rooted in the much older world of Washington that greeted him as a freshman senator in 1973 — nearly half a century ago.

-On the other hand, if Biden suffers from all this, will the main beneficiary really be another white male in his late 70s?
-If the fundamental issue is the male sense of entitlement regarding women's bodies and personal space — and the lack of socially enforced boundaries — then message may need a more natural messenger.
+On the other hand, if Biden suffers from all this, will the main beneficiary really be another white man in his late 70s?
+If the fundamental issue is the male sense of entitlement regarding women's bodies and personal space — and the lack of socially enforced boundaries — that message may need a more natural messenger.

 Someone with an innate sense of what women still experience in this country.